zyrouge/node-solid-schema/README.md

     lastname: undefined,
     age: 25,
     enrolled: false,
+    gender: "Male",
 });

 const validUser = UserSchema.create({
     firstname: "Alan",
     lastname: "Walker",
-    age: "what", // "Type 'string' is not assignable to type 'number'." and will throw error on runtime
+    age: "?", // "Type 'string' is not assignable to type 'number'." and will throw error in runtime
     enrolled: false,
-});
+    gender: "?", // "Type 'string' is not assignable to type '"hello" | "world"'." and will throw error in runtime });
 ```